-Asia’s most threatened small cat
+Asia’s most threatened wild cat

 One of the least known wild cats in the word, the rabbit-sized Flat-headed cat is also one of the strangest.
 It takes its name from its unusually long snout and the flattened top of its head – an adaptation the cat developed to accommodate its semi-aquatic lifestyle.

 Unlike most cats, the Flat-headed cat spends most of its life in or near water, hunting fish and small crustaceans with the help of its partially webbed feet.

 Sadly, the cat’s preference of riverine habitat puts it in direct competition with humans, who are generally fond of living on the riverbanks and cultivating the surrounding lands for agriculture.

 At least 60 percent of the cat’s habitat is already gone and more is disappearing at an alarming rate, mainly being taken up by the oil palm plantations.

 The floodplains of the lower Kinabatangan river remain the final stronghold of the species.
 Although even here, they are rarely seen, as I learned after searching the riverbanks for four nights and not finding any signs of the cats.

 Tonight, the tide has finally retreated, exposing the muddy riverbanks and giving us prime cat-spotting conditions.